Subscribe to Blog via Email

 Voice dictation can help us create content more efficiently.
 It certainly takes some practice.
 One of my favorite apps that I use is the WordPress app.
 If you are running on WordPress the next section might be of interest to you.

-The mobile WordPress app is great for voice dictation
+The mobile WordPress (not Jetpack) app is great for voice dictation

 I track ideas in the Notepad of my phone and then pick a story here and there.
 You can also save a draft in the WordPress app – which you can download for free in the app stores for the major platforms.